The Foothill-De Anza Police Department's main office is located at:

 Emergencies or Crimes in Progress

-Emergencies can also be reported by using one of the emergency telephones located throughout facilities and parking areas on both campuses.
-Even if you are unable to speak, the dispatcher or operator can locate the phone from which you are calling and a police officer will be dispatched to your location.
+Emergencies can also be reported by using one of the "Blue Light" emergency telephones located throughout the campus and parking areas on both campuses.
+Even if you are unable to speak, the dispatcher can locate the phone from which you are calling and a police officer will be dispatched to your location.

 For NON-EMERGENCY calls for assistance, call the Foothill-De Anza Police Department at 650-949-7313.

 Cell phone users may request emergency and non-emergency assistance by dialing 408-924-8000.
 Dialing 9-1-1 from a cell phone may be received by the California Highway Patrol or another local law enforcement agency and result in a longer response time for assistance.

 What Happens if a Police Officer Stops Your Vehicle?

 "Why did you stop me?" is the first question an officer usually hears.